se-edu/learningresources/contents/data/sql/SQL.md

 A Relational Database Management System (RDBMS) is a popular database solution used by software applications to manage their data.

 **Structured Query Language** (**SQL**) is a programming language that is specifically designed for interacting with an RDBMS.
 Unlike other languages, SQL doesn't come as a standalone installation.
 Rather, RDBMSs %%like MySQL, Oracle, SQL Server and PostgreSQL%% come with an _implementation_ of SQL.
-Note that the SQL syntaxes may <tooltip content="in terms of whether the syntax is case-sensitive, the format for specifying date and time, what functions are available out-of-the-box">vary</tooltip> across these RDBMSs.
+Note that the syntaxes may <tooltip content="in terms of whether the syntax is case-sensitive, the format for specifying date and time, what functions are available out-of-the-box">vary</tooltip> across these RDBMSs.

 These RDBMSs come with a GUI application, but can be accessed from the command line as well.
 Figure 1 shows MySQL Workbench GUI software and MySQL in the command line.